man-group/pytest-plugins/pytest-profiling/README.md

     test_import.prof
 ```

+By default the `pstats` files are named after their corresponding test name, with illegal filesystem characters replaced by underscores.
-Profiling plugin by default names pstats filename as corresponding test name.
-If full path is longer that operation system allows then plugin renames it to first 4 bytes of md5 hash of test name:
+If the full path is longer that operating system allows then it will be renamed to first 4 bytes of an md5 hash of the test name:

 ```bash
     $ ls -1 prof/